johbry17/Harvest-Party/README.md

 Future tasks include consulting a graphic designer to improve the aesthetics of the website and adding efficiency enhancements, like preloading images, lazy loading for the image carousel, and caching fetched data in the browser's localStorage or sessionStorage.
 I might also add a dark mode, subtle animations, or custom icons.
 Projects never end.

-The Tableau explanatory data analysis has two formats, one for desktop, and one for mobile.
+The 2023 Tableau explanatory data analysis has two formats, one for desktop, and one for mobile.
 The desktop version contains a more comprehensive analysis, while the mobile version distills down to only the highlights.
-It summarizes the results of the data analysis, explaining to attendees the rationale behind setting suggested donations, and identifying explicit cost-cutting opportunities to be presented to the Harvest Party planning committee, likely resulting in a 20% decrease in expenditures for the upcoming year.
+It summarizes the results of the data analysis, explaining to attendees the rationale behind setting suggested donations, and identifying explicit cost-cutting opportunities to be presented to the Harvest Party planning committee, likely resulting in a 20% decrease in expenditures for the upcoming year (n.b., this happened).

 ## Gallery